garbetjie/terraform-google-worker-pool/README.md

   Ideally, it would be great to be able to customise the instance group to scale automatically - either by custom Stackdriver metric, or by CPU usage.
 First prize would be to enable autoscaling by custom metric.

+* **Waiting for CloudSQL: TCP ports**

+  Currently, when waiting for CloudSQL to start, only socket connections are checked.
+If CloudSQL is actually listening on a TCP connection, the script will never know.

+* **Customising the health check port when ports are exposed.**

+  When ports are exposed, they're never taken into account when it comes to health checks.
+Perhaps the default health check port exposing should be used if no ports are exposed.

+  If there are any ports exposed, then rather default to checking those ports?